octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 - the documented source audits produce no unexpected matches;
 - Tk and CLI use `StoryToolkitEngine` for processing;
 - accepted in-process bridges remain explicitly documented;
-- the macOS release smoke test completes successfully;
+- every macOS and Windows artifact selected for publication completes its applicable platform release checklist;
 - known runtime issues have a current classification.

 ## Migration closure